 As Congressman, Gardner Remained at War with Obamacare

-After beating Markey and entering the U.S. House, Gardner kept his promise, voting dozens of times during his two terms to repeal the ACA and requesting that his Colorado House district receive a waiver to opt out of the law.
+After beating Markey and entering the U.S. House, Gardner kept his promise, voting multiple times to repeal the ACA and requesting that his Colorado House district receive a waiver to opt out of the law.

 Gardner even threatened in 2013 to shut down the federal government unless Obamacare funding was removed from the budget bill.
 And, ultimately, as 9News later confirmed, Gardner voted “in line with the Republican strategy that led to the government shutdown” over Obamacare funding.